 Youth groups planning a trip into Garibaldi Park are requested to register online well in advance of their trip.
 A Youth Group Information Package [PDF 132KB] is available for both leaders and youths as a general aid in preparing for a fun, educational and safe wilderness experience.

 Wedgemount Lake: There is a small hut which can accommodate 6 people.
 Camping is permitted at designated campsites on the ridge near the hut and at Wedgemount Lake near the inlet from the Armchair Glacier.
 There are 10 tent pads at each location with overflow camping available on the delta near the lake sites.
 A year-round pit toilet is located near the hut and another is erected near the lake sites during the summer season.
 No other amenities are provided.
 There are no garbage facilities so pack out what you pack in!
 The hut is available year round.

 Russet Lake: There is a small hut available at Russet Lake near Singing Pass that can accommodate 6 people.
-Camping fees are in effect year round, please pay online at the bottom of this page.
+Camping fees are in effect year round, please pay online through the link above.
 There are no garbage facilities so pack out what you pack in!
 Store all food on the hangers provided.
 This hut is available year round.